 May brings Brooke’s graduation, and a flurry of preparations to help send her into the world, and hopefully off to a strong start at college.
-We have been talking a lot about responsibility, about financial self sufficiency, and interests that might lead her to a satisfying career and life.
-I reminisce, I look at old pictures and try not to be the woman who tells young women with small children how fast time goes by.
+We have been talking a lot about responsibility, financial self-sufficiency, and interests that might lead her to a satisfying career and life.
+I reminisce, look at old pictures, and try not to be the woman who tells young women with small children how fast time goes by.

-July brings both my birthday and 40 year high school reunion.
+July brings both my birthday and 40-year high school reunion.
 40 years?
 Really?
 I had to take a moment just now to do the math.
 Realizing that it’s been 40 years since I graduated high school is almost as shocking as realizing I will be turning 58 years old!
-High school was so long ago, it is almost as if it never existed, and yet, I have a bunch of friends on Facebook who remind me that it actually did.
+High school was so long ago, it is almost as if it never existed, and yet, I have a bunch of friends on Facebook who reminds me that it actually did.

-My time, which is increasingly my own, seems expansive, open, and freeing.
-I take time to meditate, to appreciate, to care and nurture my soul and the new relationship I have found with my boyfriend, Roger.
+My time, which is increasingly my own, seems expansive, open, and free.
+I take time to meditate, appreciate, care for, and nurture my soul and the new relationship I have found with my boyfriend, Roger.
 I feel blessed to have this opportunity to share my life with someone who cherishes and nurtures our relationship as much as I do.

 September marks 10 years since I lost 30 pounds and have kept it off, representing a commitment I made to myself and am proud to have kept.
-You know, I’ve let my self down more times that I’d care to count, so this means more to me than just loosing weight.
+You know, I’ve let myself down more times than I’d care to count, so this means more to me than just losing weight.

-It’s also been 10 years that I have been meditating and doing yoga in one form or another.
+It’s also been 10 years since I have been meditating and doing yoga in one form or another.
 In 2007, I was drawn to be very intentional about my spiritual life, and in the center of that found yoga.
 At first, it just felt good, but soon I also had a taste of meditation.
-Between yoga, meditation and spiritual studies, I have experienced healing, understanding, wisdom and compassion.
+Between yoga, meditation, and spiritual studies, I have experienced healing, understanding, wisdom, and compassion.
 Meditation has helped me become a better person on so many levels.
 Better late than never, I always say.